copsTvFan/cops-episode-guide/guide.md

 **2 Flats Don't Make A Right**

-- A suspect forgets to drive away after breaking into a used car lot.
+- (Colton, CA -- 12:27 AM Burglary In Progress) Colton Police Department Officer Daniel Muro.
+A suspect forgets to drive away after breaking into a used car lot.
-- A dispute over money ends in felony vandalism.
+- (Riverside, CA -- 8:53 PM Man With A Knife Call) Riverside Police Department, Main Station, FTO Steven Espinosa and Officer Humberto Montero.
+A dispute over money ends in felony vandalism.
-- The truth can be fleeting when suspects are found with narcotics and tall tales.
+- (Santa Rosa County, FL -- 10:11 AM Traffic Stop) Santa Rosa Co.
+Sheriff’s Office Crime Interdiction Unit Deputy 1st Class Phillip Smith.
+The truth can be fleeting when suspects are found with narcotics and tall tales.

-TODO

 ### S35E12